ST ALBANS SCHOOL

-We see A level study as the prelude to higher education, and a stage in the process not only of learning, but of learning how to learn.
+We work on the assumption that our students have made an active choice to continue with their studies, and are following courses for which they have opted freely and for which they have a genuine motivation.
+We see A Level study as the prelude to higher education, and a stage in the process not only of learning, but of learning how to learn.
 Expectations of self-discipline, self-motivation and self-organisation are correspondingly high, but not unrealistically so.

 We recognise that a sixteen year old GCSE student does not turn overnight into an embryonic undergraduate, but we wish our students to view the Sixth Form as the first two years of a five-year period, that culminates in the gaining of a degree.

 Girls have the opportunity to take part in the full range of extra-curricular activities, many of which may be new to them, such as the CCF, mountaineering and a wide variety of sports.
 They enjoy the challenge and sense of achievement which these present.
 The unique environment and friendly atmosphere at St Albans School encourages girls to gain in confidence in a co-educational environment and makes an ideal transition from school to university.
-Mrs Crouch, one of the Deputy Heads of Sixth Form, has particular responsibility for the welfare of all new entrants into the Sixth Form throughout their two years with us.
+Mrs Gott, one of the Deputy Heads of Sixth Form, has particular responsibility for the welfare of all new entrants into the Sixth Form throughout their two years with us.